particl/ccs-proposals/team-funding-request-3.md

 * To learn more about Particl's on-chain voting system, [click here](https://academy.particl.io/en/latest/in-depth/indepth_voting.html#).
 * To learn how to vote, refer to [this Particl Wiki tutorial](https://particl.wiki/tutorial/staking/how-to-vote/).

-To ensure the proposal is properly showing up on your Partyman app, you need to update it to the latest version.
-To do so, run `git pull` from inside your partyman folder, and then type the `./partyman update` command from that same partyman folder.
+To ensure the proposal is appropriately showing up on your Partyman app, you need to update it to the latest version.
+To do so, run `git pull` inside your partyman folder, and then type the `./partyman update` command from that same partyman folder.

 ## Read More